 Professional burglars often go as far as watching a house for several days to learn a family’s schedule.
-And virtually every burglar knocks3 on the front door or rings the doorbell before searching the premises or breaking in.
+And virtually every burglar knocks on the front door or rings the doorbell before searching the premises or gaining unlawful entry.

-One ambitious burglar said they printed off a random survey and carried a clipboard, asking residents to answer a few questions if anyone came to the door.3 Most burglars agree they will leave the neighborhood after coming face-to-face with a resident.
+One ambitious burglar respondent said they printed off a random survey and carried a clipboard, asking residents to answer a few questions if anyone came to the door.
+Most burglars agree they will leave the neighborhood after coming face-to-face with a resident.

 Once a burglar determines a home is a good candidate and nobody is home, it is time to get inside.

-But if your home is armed with a security system and smart home technology, a burglar will likely move on long before reaching this point.
+But if your home is armed with a number of home security system features and smart home technology, a burglar will likely move on long before reaching this point.

-A Vivint Smart Home system is a great way to show would-be burglars you mean business.
+A Vivint system is a great way to show would-be burglars you mean business.

-- In fact, your custom Vivint security system is a fine-tuned to prevent burglaries.
+Your custom Vivint security system is fine-tuned to prevent burglaries.
 That's because Vivint's award-winning 24/7 professional monitoring service means we have your back, even when you're away from home.
 This way, no matter where you are, you can rest easy knowing your home is safe.

 Protect your family with a custom Vivint security system.
-Give one of our Smart Home Pros a call at 800.646.1469 for a free quote.
+Give one of our Smart Home Pros a call at 855.822.1220 for a free quote today.